swiftlang/swift-evolution/proposals/0371-isolated-synchronous-deinit.md

 Async deinit can have isolation different from the isolation of the `super.deinit`.
 If `super.deinit` is asynchronous, then it is responsible for switching to the correct executor (including generic executor).

 If `super.deinit` is synchronous and isolated, then async `deinit` in the derived class will hop to the correct executor before calling `super.deinit`.
-If `super.deinit` is synchronous and but not isolated, then it will be called on whatever executor `deinit` of the derived class executes.
+If `super.deinit` is synchronous and not isolated, then it will be called on whatever executor `deinit` of the derived class executes.
 This is similar to how calling synchronous functions from async functions works.

 ```swift
 @MainActor